nes-lab/shepherd-nova/docs/content/access.md

 :end-before: end example
 ```

-A few notes to explain the behavior here:
+A few notes to explain the behavior:

+- registration is possible as soon as you receive the token via mail
 - passwords need to be between 10 and 64 characters (all printable ASCII are allowed)
-- if you omit the password - the client will create a custom one for you
+- if you omit the password, the client will create a custom one for you
-- it is possible to trigger a forgot-password-routine
+- it is possible to trigger a forgot-password-routine (you can also back up the config-file)
 - choosing `save_credentials` will overwrite the local config (or create a new one)

 Once saved, you can omit the credentials, as shown here: